 We’re not just about fried chicken and grits anymore y’all (but don’t worry, we’ve still got ‘em!)
-Savannah’s restaurant scene has exploded in recent years and there’s something for everyone!
+Savannah’s restaurant scene has exploded lately and there’s something for everyone!
 Want a true taste of the South?
 We’ve got you covered!
 Looking for some of the best restaurants in the country?
 We’ve got that too!
 From old school Savannah institutions to James Beard Award winning newcomers, we’ve rounded up our favorite spots around town – we hope you came hungry!

 109 Martin Luther King Jr. Boulevard